-DN: Of course you’re right, in most cases.
+Dave: Of course you’re right, in most cases.
 But with the “Bring Your Bottle Back to Life” campaign which launched at CU with the 2015 football season, Pepsi demonstrated its interest in fan behavior change—in this case to improve recycling rates at Folsom Field and, ultimately at home.
 It’s a really great program—fans drop any plastic bottle—it doesn’t have to be a Pepsi product, into the recycling bins around the stadium.
 Those bottles were turned into CU t-shirts, which were given away to fans at subsequent home games.

 University of Colorado PSA announcing Pepsi’s “Bring Your Bottle Back to Life” campaign, which encourages fans at CU football games to up their recycling game at the stadium–and at home.

 GSB: Great campaign and PSA, Dave.
 But is there any way to measure the effectiveness of “Bring Your Bottle Back to Life” away from the stadium?